shinkiseki/MorePortraitsInAzure/README.md

 Last updated: 2023-04-08
 Compatible with: Trails to Azure v1.1.11 (Steam or GOG)

-Watch the release trailer here: Coming soon!
+Watch the release trailer here: https://www.youtube.com/watch?v=KxlKialbqZ4
 Link to the More Portraits in Zero mod: https://github.com/shinkiseki/MorePortraitsInZero

 ## Installation instructions